 Choosing Your Approach

 FastMCP provides two ways to deploy your server as an HTTP service.
 Understanding the trade-offs helps you choose the right approach for your needs.
 The direct HTTP server approach is simpler and perfect for getting started quickly.
-You modify your server’srun()
+You modify your server’srun() method to use HTTP transport, and FastMCP handles all the web server configuration.
+This approach works well for standalone deployments where you want your MCP server to be the only service running on a port.

 The ASGI application approach gives you more control and flexibility.
 Instead of running the server directly, you create an ASGI application that can be served by Uvicorn.
 This approach is better when you need advanced server features like multiple workers, custom middleware, or when you’re integrating with existing web applications.